mattupstate/cubric/README.md

 As previously mentioned, the default server and application context that ships with Cubric uses nginx, uWSGI, and supervisor.
 The application context expects the following things:

 1. The application is under version control using git
-2. Two environment variables for Fabric be present:
-    * `environment`: The app environment such as `staging` or `production`
-    * `branch`: The git branch to deploy such as `origin/master`
+2. A fabric environment variable named `branch` to be set to the branch you wish to deploy such as `develop` or `origin/master`
+3. A fabric environment variable named `context__environment` to be set to your desired environment name such as `development`, `staging`, etc. It defaults to `development` if you don't set it.
-3. Two configuration templates be present in your application where `<environment_name>` is equal to the Fabric environment variable:
+3. Two configuration templates be present in your application where `<environment_name>` is equal to the `context__environment` Fabric environment variable:
     * `etc/<environment_name>/nginx.conf.tmpl`
     * `etc/<environment_name>/supervisor.conf.tmpl`
-4. A WSGI entry file at the root of your project named `wsgi.py` that includes the WSGI callable named `application`
+4. A WSGI entry file at the root of your project named `wsgi.py` that includes the WSGI callable named `app`.
+If you want to override the defaults you can set two Fabric environment variables named `context__wsgi_file` and `wsgi_callable`.

 You can refer to the example project to see these requirements in action.